MoskaDowlatzay/Moska-README.md-generator/README.md

-# Moskas README.md generator
+# moskas readme generator
-Generate a quick README file for future projects
+generates an easy to use readme

 # Table of Contents